sk24100/Weather/README.md

 ## General info
- * This project is about testing the wheather API using Rest Assured.
+ * This project is about testing the weather API using Rest Assured.
  * Creating automation framework for UI based testing on PHPTravels.net in JAVA.

 ## Technologies